-Stretch marks after pregnancy are a reality you have to contend with just like busy schedules and swollen ankles.
-About 90% of women will develop stretch marks, most commonly in the sixth or seventh month when the baby’s growth really spikes.
-There are steps you can take to minimize stretch mark formation during your pregnancy, but it’s likely that you’ll need to treat them after your baby is born as well.
+Stretch marks after pregnancy are a reality you have to contend with, just like busy schedules and swollen ankles.
 Rest easy, though, because Mustela is here to help.
-We’ve assembled the eight best ways to heal stretch marks after pregnancy.
-With these simple treatments, you can focus more on your new bundle of joy than on your skincare routine.
+We’ve assembled the 11 best ways to heal pregnancy stretch marks.
+With these simple treatments, you can focus more on your new bundle of joy than on your skin care routine.

 1. Massage With Oil

 Massaging the skin of your hips, belly, and bust is one of the best ways to treat stretch marks after pregnancy.
 A gentle massage increases blood flow and breaks up the scar tissue that causes stretch marks.
 We recommend using a healing oil, like Mustela's Stretch Marks Prevention Oil, to reduce friction during the massage and give your skin the vitamins and minerals it needs to repair itself.

 Apply some oil to the palms of your hands and then gently massage your belly.
 Focus on this area for two minutes, reapplying oil as needed.
 When the two minutes are up, move to another area with stretch marks and repeat the process.

 For extra healing, you can try soaking in a warm bath for ten minutes or taking a warm shower before your massage to soften your skin and open up your pores.